Dover Water Resources Information

 Ensuring ongoing appropriate conservation measures is important to Dover’s long-term sustainability as the Town has limited infrastructure to provide water and wastewater services that residents depend on.
 Nearly seventy percent (70%) of residential dwellings in Dover are served by private wells.
-Almost thirty percent (30%) of the remaining dwellings are served by the Colonial Water Company.
-The Town of Dover owns a limited amount of water infrastructure, which Colonial Water Company uses for distribution to serve approximately 70 additional users.
+Almost thirty percent (30%) of the remaining dwellings are served by the Aquarion Water Company.
+The Town of Dover owns a limited amount of water infrastructure, which Aquarion Water Company uses for distribution to serve approximately 70 additional users.
 There is a limited number of properties whose water is supplied by the Towns of Natick or Walpole.

 Dover's Public Water Supplier

-Colonial Water Company (Colonial) is a public water supplier who services approximately one third of Dover residences.
-As a public water supplier Colonial is regulated by two State agencies: Massachusetts Department of Environmental Protection for water quality and Department of Public Utilities for rates.
+Aquarion Water Company (Aquarion) is a public water supplier who services approximately one third of Dover residences.
+As a public water supplier Aquarion is regulated by two State agencies: Massachusetts Department of Environmental Protection for water quality and Department of Public Utilities for rates.